 MEN and MARTINIS is the first book in the Girlfriends of Gotham series.
-Now only 99 cents at all retailers!
+Now free at all retailers!

 It’s 1998…and New York City just might not be prepared for the Girlfriends of Gotham...

 Natalie Pepper knows almost nothing about New York City, except that it’s far, far away from her home in California.
 When she packs up everything she owns and moves there on a whim, luck is on her side.
 She stumbles into a promising marketing job in the developing Internet industry and finds herself surrounded by poised and polished men who are nothing like the guys she knew back home.

 One guy stands out from the rest… CJ: All-American hunk and genuine good guy.
 But they work together, and giving in to their mutual attraction could put Natalie’s sparkly new world at risk, so she resolves to look, but not to touch.